 We use the markers and knowledge of the inversion in order to determine the genetic make-up of the horse.
 This allows us to tell whether or not the horse will produce the tobiano coat pattern.
 Furthermore, we are able to determine if the horse is homozygous (TT) or heterozygous (Tt) for the coat pattern.
 This knowledge becomes especially important when breeding.

 Brooks SA, Lear TL, Adelson DL, Bailey E. A chromosome inversion near the KIT gene and the Tobiano spotting pattern in horses.
 Cytogenet Genome Res.
 2007;119(3-4):225-30.
 Epub 2008 Feb 1.

 Brooks, SA, RB Terry, and E. Bailey A PCR-RFLP for KIT associated with Tobiano spotting pattern in horses.
 Animal Genetics 2002:33(4):301-3.

-Animal Genetics offers DNA testing for the tobiano gene.
-The genetic test verifies the presence of the tobiano mutation and presents results as one of the following:
+Animal Genetics offers DNA testing for the Tobiano gene.
+The genetic test verifies the presence of the chromosomal inversion and presents results as one of the following:

-Since tobiano is only responsible for the white markings of a 'colored' horse, the test does not determine the horse's base-color.
+Since Tobiano is only responsible for the white markings of a so called "colored" horse, the test does not determine the horse's base-color.
 This is determined using the red/black factor test.
-The two tests in conjunction not only verify the likelihood of tobiano being passed to foals, but also the likelihood the foals will be piebald or skewbald.
+The two tests in conjunction not only verify the likelihood of Tobiano being passed to foals, but also the likelihood the foals will be piebald or skewbald.